obhq/obliteration/README.md

 Our ultimate goal is to become a permissive free and open-source operating system optimized for gaming that can run on a variety of hardware.
 The reason we want to built this because:

-- Windows is boated and Microsoft keep pushing too many things into it.
+- Windows is bloated and Microsoft keep pushing too many things into it.
 - Linux is a nightmare for beginners.
 Its license also making it not an ideal choice for a proprietary hardware.
 - macOS has a limited set of hardware and its price too expensive.
 You can get a PC with high-end graphic card at the same price.
 - FreeBSD and the others was not designed for gaming.
 Their goal are either a server or a general desktop.